awsdocs/amazon-dynamodb-developer-guide/doc_source/SecondaryIndexes.md

 When you delete a table, all of the indexes associated with that table are also deleted\.

- For best practices, see [Best Practices for Local Secondary Indexes](GuidelinesForLSI.md) and [Best Practices for Global Secondary Indexes](GuidelinesForGSI.md), respectively\.
+For best practices, see [Best Practices for Using Secondary Indexes in DynamoDB](bp-indexes.md)\.